How MassNotify works for positive test cases and close contacts

 To benefit from exposure notification alerts in Massachusetts, you have to opt-in to MassNotify on your smartphone.
 MassNotify is free and voluntary.
-You can opt-out at any time: for iPhone users, simply turn the feature off in your iPhone settings.
-Android users can opt-out by deleting the MassNotify app.
+You can opt-out at any time by simply turning the feature off in your phone’s settings.
 If you opt-out of MassNotify, all random codes the phone has stored from other nearby users will be deleted and cannot be recovered.

 Is MassNotify a contact tracing app?